THU-syh/biostack/sources/readme.txt

-Third party resources used to extend the custom framework.
+Popular third-party resources used to extend the framework for research purposes.